IBM/ibmi-oss-examples/odbc/odbc.md

 As you add more and more options to your connection string, your connection string can become quite cumbersome.
 Luckily, ODBC offers another way of defining connection options called a DSN (datasource name).
 Where you define your DSN will depend on whether you are using Windows ODBC driver manager or unixODBC on Linux or IBM i.

-### **Configuration with UnixODBC (IBM i, Linux)**
+### **Configuration with UnixODBC (IBM i, Linux, macOS)**

-Both IBM i and Linux distributions use unixODBC and have nearly identical methods of setting up your drivers and your DSNs.
+IBM i, Linux distributions, and macOS use unixODBC and have nearly identical methods of setting up your drivers and your DSNs.

 **`odbc.ini` and `.odbc.ini`**